 Enhanced commonwealth.
 Others, including some PPD members, advocate what they call an enhanced version of Puerto Rico’s current commonwealth status.
 This could include allowing the island to conduct its own foreign policy and exempting it from federal law.
 However, U.S. officials—including a presidential task force and the Justice Department—have repeatedly dismissed this option.

 Statehood.
 Proponents of statehood, including the island’s other major party, the New Progressive Party, say it would finally make Puerto Ricans full citizens.
-Additionally, the island could receive at least $1.7 to $5.4 billion more [PDF] in federal benefits, including Medicare and Medicaid, according to recent estimates.
+Additionally, the island could receive at least $8.8–$12.5 billion more in federal benefits, including Medicare and Medicaid, according to recent estimates.
 The U.S. Constitution gives Congress the authority to create new states, though territories have no defined road to statehood, and giving Puerto Rico senators and full representatives could shift the country’s balance of power.

 Independence.
 Puerto Rico has a long history of pro-independence movements, dating back to uprisings against Spanish and American colonial rule.
 Nationalists have attempted to assassinate a U.S. president, Harry Truman, and they carried out a wave of more than 130 bombings on the mainland during the 1970s and 1980s.
 The island’s Independence Party argues for full sovereignty, but support for that position has dwindled to single digits.